rai-aashish/react-pbac/README.md

 ### 4. Check Permissions (Client-Side)

 Use the `useAccessPolicy` hook or `AccessPolicyGuard` component.
-Pass a `conditions` object (or array of objects) to check against policy conditions.
+Pass a `context` object (or array of objects) to check against policy conditions.

 ```tsx
 import { useAccessPolicy, AccessPolicyGuard } from './access-control';